 Playa del Carmen is so famous that chances are, you may have doubted whether it was better to stay in Playa del Carmen or Tulum in the first place.
 Well, if you chose Tulum, you can still visit with a day trip from Tulum.

-The chaotic and busy city is filled with all things Mexico, so you will find the best beaches of the Caribbean coastline here and the famous Quinta Avenida where you can stroll among fancy shops, Mexican souvenirs, bars, and restaurants for full day entertainment.
+The chaotic and busy city, located in the heart of Quintana Roo State, is filled with all things Mexico, so you will find the best beaches of the Caribbean coastline here and the famous Quinta Avenida where you can stroll among fancy shops, Mexican souvenirs, bars, and restaurants for full day entertainment.

 Located just 40 miles from Tulum, a day trip to this coastal town will bring you to palm-lined beaches that are bound to mesmerize.
 Even though the town was originally a fishing village, you won’t have to worry about missing out on any of the luxurious stuff now that it’s turned into a cosmopolitan city.